Khimik Sport Complex: General description

-The sports complex "Khimik" is located nearby the Tekstylnyk stadium on an area of 4.5 hectares.
-It was formerly the home arena of football club Khimik Chernihiv, located also by 2–3 km from the Chernihiv Ovruch railway and the Monument to Soldiers Liberators in Victory Square.
+The Khimik Sport Complex is located nearby the Tekstylnyk stadium on an area of 4.5 hectares.
+In the past was the home arena of football club Khimik Chernihiv, located also by 2–3 km from the Chernihiv Ovruch railway and the Monument to Soldiers Liberators in Victory Square.
 There are football fields, tennis courts; there are also large and small gyms in the room, a big gym.
 4 changing rooms with toilets and showers; wood-fired sauna.
 The Complex offers services of sports facilities for cultural events.
 There are high-class table tennis and tennis sparring coaches, that can helps anyone interested in improving their skills.
 Football fans can rent any of the three fields of different sizes or a gym.
 After a good workout there is an opportunity to take a steam bath in a cozy sauna.

 History

+Origin

-It was also the home venue of the defunct football team Khimik Chernihiv who won the Ukrainian Amateur Football Championship in 1976 and got third place twice in 1970 and in 1975.
-The club won the Chernihiv Oblast Football Championship 15 times.
-The club also won the Chernihiv Oblast Football Cup 10 times.
+The football field was the home venue of the defunt football team Khimik Chernihiv football club, which won the Ukrainian Amateur Football Championship in 1976.
+It won the Chernihiv Oblast Football Championship 15 times and the Chernihiv Oblast Football Cup 10 times.

-The tennis team of Butterfly UA held its regular rating tournament "Butterfly Cup" 2016 in the city of Chernihiv, in the reconstructed Khimik Sports Complex.
-In October 2017, The Championship among Cadets was held, which is one of the criteria for selection to the national teams of Ukraine for international competitions.
-In October 2019, the Sport Complex hosted the Young table tennis masters for a place in the national team of Chernihiv region.
-In September 2020 the Championship of Ukraine among regional teams (adults) in Chernihiv took place.
-In 2020 the Federation of Table Tennis of Ukraine organized a series of tournaments "The League of the Best" season 2020-2021!
-From 28 September to 7 October 2020 a training camp of the youth and cadet national table tennis teams was held at "Yunist-Chernihiv" Sports Complex, for two-time training of national team candidates, although team travel was restricted due to the COVID-19 pandemic.
+On 14 August 2013, the final of the Chernihiv Oblast Supercup was played on the football field between the local team FC Chernihiv and Avanhard Koriukivka.

+On 10 October 2017, the Ukrainian Cadet Championship was held at the Khimik Sport Complex.
+This championship is one of the selection criteria for the Ukrainian national team, which participates in all international competitions.
+The Ukrainian championship was held for boys and girls born in 2003 and during the successful years.

+On February 2 and 3, 2019, the Khimik Sport Complex hosted the WAKO Ukrainian Kickboxing Championship for Students and Youth.
+Approximately seven hundred athletes from nineteen regions of Ukraine, along with one hundred and seventeen judges, arrived in Chernihiv.

+In September 2020, the facility hosted the Ukrainian Table Tennis Championship for Athletes with Hearing Impairment (men and women).
+Competitions were held in individual, doubles, and team categories.
+Fourteen female and twenty-two male athletes from various regions of Ukraine competed for the prizes.

+From September 28 to October 7, the national training camp for the youth (born in 2003) and cadet (born in 2006) national teams was held at the Khimik sports complex.

-The Venue was used also by the female football club Lehenda Chernihiv, the young team academy of SDYuShOR Desna, Desna-3 Chernihiv, Desna-2 Chernihiv and Desna-3 Chernihiv.
-In summer 2021, FC Chernihiv, the second main team of the city of Chernihiv, used the venue for the training for the next season (2021-22) of Ukrainian Second League.
+The football venue was used also by the female football club Lehenda Chernihiv, the young team academy of SDYuShOR Desna, Desna-3 Chernihiv and Desna-2 Chernihiv.
+In summer 2021, FC Chernihiv, used the venue for the training for the next season (2021-22) of Ukrainian Second League.